stuartcrobinson/meilisearch/fj_guides/guide.md

                   *   The `engine_type` from `DeployedEngines` can be used to adjust transformations if other engines (like Typesense) have different API path structures.
               *   **Meilisearch Master Key Handling:** The FRR *will not* inject Meilisearch Master Keys per request.
 Backend Meilisearch instances will be configured with a shared, internal-only master key managed by Flapjack.
 The FRR acts as a trusted client forwarding requests.
           6.  **Response Handling:** Forward the Meilisearch response (data, status codes, headers) back to the customer, maintaining the feel of direct Meilisearch interaction.
 Error responses for auth/authz issues will also mimic Meilisearch error formats where appropriate.
         7.  **Geo-Routing (Initial Strategy):**
-              *   DNS-based geo-routing directs customers to the nearest regional FRR cluster.
+            *   DNS-based geo-routing (e.g., utilizing AWS Route 53 Geolocation or Latency-based routing policies) directs customers to the regional FRR cluster anticipated to provide the lowest latency, typically by routing them to the FRR cluster geographically closest to them.
-              *   The FRR within that cluster then routes the request to the customer's chosen primary (or secondary, if applicable) Meilisearch backend VM, which could be in a different region.
+            *   The FRR within that accessed regional cluster then routes the request to the customer's designated primary (or secondary, if applicable) backend search engine, which could reside in a different geographical region based on the customer's data residency or performance choices.
       *   **Technology Stack Ideas:**
           *   **Primary Language:** Go (Golang) for high performance, excellent concurrency, and strong networking libraries.
           *   **HTTP Framework (Go):** Standard `net/http`, or lightweight frameworks like Chi, Gin, or Echo.